 - Plot.
 Is it a mystery, adventure, or science fiction story?
 Make sure there is a problem that the character has solved in a satisfactory way.

 - Details.
-Check to make sure your child used details to develop the story.
-If she wrote a report, are main points supported by facts and other details?
+Did your child use details to develop the story?
+If he wrote a report, are main points supported by facts and other details?

 - Indented the first line of the paragraph(s).